 - Food and menu.
 We continuously develop and launch new menu items (including food ingredients, soup bases and dipping sauces) tailored to local tastes and preferences.
 Generally, a significant portion of our menu in each restaurant is localized. - Guest services.
-We give employees the autonomy to discover how to best serve our guests and encourage them to adjust how we effectuate warm and personalized services based on local customs and cultural norms. - Management structure.
-We have established a three-layer structure consisting of our headquarters, senior regional managers and restaurant managers.
+We give employees the autonomy to discover how to best serve our guests and encourage them to adjust how we effectuate warm and personalized services based on local customs and cultural norms.

+• Management structure.
+We have established a multi-layer structure involving our headquarters, senior regional managers and restaurant managers.
 Our headquarters hold control over critical restaurant management functions.
-Our senior regional managers act as key roles for restaurant operations within the region, responsible for overall management and strategies implementation within the region.
+Our senior regional managers who act as key roles for restaurant operations in a certain region as determined by our headquarters, are responsible for overall management and strategies implementation within the region.
 Our senior regional managers act as bridges between the strategic objectives of our headquarters and individual restaurants.
 Our restaurant managers are responsible for managing the day-to-day operations of our restaurants.

 Benefiting from our proven management philosophy and successful localization efforts, we have built an international Haidilao restaurant network with highly standardized operations, effective management systems and motivated employees.
-We have achieved strong growth and margin expansion in the past two years.
+We have achieved strong growth and margin expansion in the past three years.

 - Restaurant network expansion.
-Our restaurant number increased from 74 restaurants as of January 1, 2021 to 115 restaurants as of June 30, 2023.
-While we primarily focused on the expansion within existing countries and enhancing their operating performance over the past two years, we kept exploring new markets and have opened our first restaurant in the United Arab Emirates in the first half of 2023. - Same-store sales growth.
-Alongside our continual restaurant network expansion, we have also achieved meaningful same-store sales growth of 54.0% and 12.9% in 2022 and the six months ended June 30, 2023. - Table turnover rate.
-In 2022 and the six months ended June 30, 2023, we recorded overall table turnover rate of 3.3 times per day, respectively, which improved from 2.1 times per day in 2021 and 3.0 times per day in the first half of 2022.
-The improvement of our table turnover rate has continued in the second half of 2023. - Average daily revenue per restaurant.
-Our average daily revenue per restaurant increased from US\$10.0 thousand in 2021 to US\$15.4 thousand and US\$15.6 thousand in 2022 and the six months ended June 30, 2023, respectively. - Restaurant level operating margin.
-We recorded a restaurant level operating profit margin of 8.3% in the first half of 2023, significantly improving from 1.5% during the first half of 2022.
+Our number of restaurants increased from 74 restaurants as of January 1, 2021 to 115 restaurants as of December 31, 2023.
+While we primarily focused on the expansion within existing countries and enhancing their operating performance over the past three years, we keep exploring new markets and have opened our first restaurant in the United Arab Emirates in the first half of 2023. - Same-store sales growth.
+Alongside our continual restaurant network expansion, we have also achieved meaningful same-store sales growth of 54.0% and 8.8% in 2022 and 2023, respectively. - Table turnover rate.
+Our overall table turnover rate improved from 2.1 times per day in 2021 to 3.3 times per day in 2022, and further improved to 3.5 times per day in 2023. - Average daily revenue per restaurant.
+Our average daily revenue per restaurant increased from US\$10.0 thousand in 2021 to US\$15.4 thousand in 2022, and further increased to US\$16.3 thousand in 2023. - Income from operation margin.
+Our income from operation margin improved from 0.2% in 2022 to 6.3% in 2023. - Restaurant level operating margin.
+Our restaurant level operating profit margin significantly improved from 4.1% in 2022 to 9.0% in 2023.